-In terms of portfolio strategies, we have been gradually extending duration and running a modest overweight to duration.
+In terms of portfolio strategies, we have been gradually extending duration.
 Some of the duration extension has been added selectively through participation in new issues.
-Our bias remains toward further extending the overweight, although this will be valuation-dependent-particularly in light of the sharp, knee-jerk rally in U.S. Treasuries.
+Our bias remains toward further extending duration, although this will be valuation-dependent-particularly in light of the sharp, knee-jerk rally in U.S. Treasuries.
 Elsewhere, we have taken profits and reduced our high yield allocation and we will continue to reduce our high yield exposure further.
-That said, we continue to maintain positions in high yield issuers where their business profile is more domestically focused and may be less vulnerable to global trade flows, and where their credit profile is expected to remain stable.
+That said, we continue to maintain positions in high yield issuers where their business profile is more domestically focused and may be less vulnerable to global trade flows and where their credit profile is expected to remain stable.